 So more sampling is always a better quality reproduction (trying to reproduce the original lens image well).
 I hate to say it that way (could be misunderstood), because certainly we can scan resolutions much higher than our goal needs (to copy a paper photo print for example... scanning at 300 dpi is sufficient, because our printers cannot print more, and the color print probably didn't have more to give anyway).
 But if we're going to zoom in to examine finest detail, then it does show, if the detail was there (for example, scanning film).

 But certainly there is no one for one relationship between pixels and line pairs.
 If we expect to zoom in and see more detail, we always need lots more pixels.

 NOTE, FWIW: There are also other factors.

-A 36 megapixel Nikon D810 is 7360 pixels over a FX 35.9 mm sensor, which is "only" 205 pixels per mm (but larger pixels, capable of lower noise levels and higher ISO).
+A 36 megapixel Nikon D810 is 7360 pixels over a FX 35.9 mm sensor width, which is less, "only" 205 pixels per mm (but larger pixels, capable of lower noise levels and higher ISO).

 However, since the DX sensor is smaller (24x16 mm), it must be enlarged 50% more to be viewed at the same size as the FX (36x24 mm), comparing then as if originally 255/1.5 = 170 pixels per mm in what we see.
 Enlargement reduces resolution.
 The purpose of higher resolution is greater enlargement.
 A 4x6 inch print at 300 dpi needs 1200x1800 pixels, and 7360 pixels will not improve that effort, but it does offer other opportunities.